luciopaiva/vertx-lettuce-redis-client/README.md

 # Vert.x Lettuce Redis client

 This is a simple project to demonstrate how one can create a working Lettuce Redis client backed by a Vert.x thread.
 It leverages Lettuce's async API to ensure a non-blocking execution.
+There are also concurrency experiments to understand how Lettuce can be a bottleneck in a multi-thread scenario.

 ## Setup